 If necessary, in order to satisfy this requirement, a STA shall add padding between MPDUs in an A-MPDU.
 Any such padding shall be in the form of one or more MPDU delimiters with the MPDU Length field set to 0.

 QoS Null frames transmitted by DMG STAs are not subject to this spacing, i.e., no MPDU delimiters with zero length need to be inserted after the MPDU immediately preceding the QoS Null frame in an A-MPDU.

-Trigger frame, ACK/BlockAck/Multi-STABlockAck and Management frame transmitted by HE STAs in an A-MPDU are not subject to the minum MPDU start spacing as defined in this subcause. i.e. no MPDU delimeters with zero length need to be inserted after the MPDU immediately preceding the Trigger frame, ACK/BA/M-BA or Management frame in an A-MPDU.